aurmer/pro-cljs-drake-meme/README.md

  # Professional ClojureScript Drake Meme

- This is a very simple app that allows the 'shaping' of a meme image so it is ready to have text pasted inside.
-Later versions might include text insertion within the app itself.
+ This is a very simple app that allows the 'shaping' of the meme image and provides the ability to add user-provided images as content.

  ## Live Page